williamenck/williamenck.github.io/_posts/2021-02-02-adobe-construction.md

 <img src="{{ 'assets/img/casa.jpg' | relative_url }}" alt="Not found" />

 The house is a hive pattern of 6 connected hexagonal rooms.
-I like this photo because one can see the rock high on the horizon which is the limit and highest point of our land.
-It is quite an extreme hike to reach the top.
 <br/><br/>
 <br/><br/>
 ### Wattle And Daub